mahmud-arif/javaScript-problem-solve/Sorting-Algo/InsertionSort/readme.md

  ![insertion sort!](../../assets/insertion.png "insertion sort")

- # Insertion sort pesudo Code
+ # Insertion sort pseudo Code

  * start by picking second element in the array.
  * Now compare the second element with the one before if and swap if necessary.